Handling Dynamic ARIA States in Modern JavaScript Frameworks

 });

-// Proceed with axe-core or pa11y execution only after resolution
+// Proceed with axe-core execution only after state has committed

 This pattern polls the live DOM until the framework commits the final ARIA state.
 It prevents race-condition false negatives without introducing arbitrary delays.